inpsyde/vip-composer-plugin/README.md

 #### `vip-composer.git`

 This object controls the Git configuration for VIP Go GitHub repository.
-As shown above, default settings are empty, this require that both URL and branch must be passed to command.
+As shown above, default settings are empty, this requires that both URL and branch must be passed as options to `composer vip` command.

 Might be a good idea to at least fill in the URL to avoid having to type long commands.